roualdes/bridgestan/docs/getting-started.rst

     STAN_THREADS=true

-Note that this flag changes a lot of the internals of the Stan library and as such, **all models used in the same process** should have the same setting.
-Mixing models which had ``STAN_THREADS`` enabled with those that didn't will most likely lead to segmentation faults or other crashes.
+Note that this flag changes a lot of the internals of the Stan library and as such, **all models used in the same process should have the same setting**.
+Mixing models which have ``STAN_THREADS`` enabled with those that do not will most likely lead to segmentation faults or other crashes.

+Additional flags, such as those for MPI and OpenCL, are covered in the `CmdStan User's Guide page on Parallelization <https://mc-stan.org/docs/cmdstan-guide/parallelization.html>`__.

 Faster Hessian calculations
 ___________________________